amazon-ion/ion-docs/rfcs/inline_symbols.md

 others use inline text.

 Inline symbol structs have a type descriptor byte of `0xF4`.
 A `Length` field containing the number of bytes in the struct's representation must always follow the type descriptor byte.
+Because non-empty structs must have at least one field and one value, a `Length` of 1 is illegal.
+(This constrasts with Ion 1.0's `0xC1` struct encoding, which guarantees that fields are ordered by symbol ID.
+For more details, see the section [*Structs with ordered fields*](#structs-with-ordered-fields).

 Inlineable field names are encoded as a `VarInt` (not a `VarUInt`).
 The sign bit is used to indicate whether the field name has been encoded as a symbol ID or as inline text.